pustotnik/playground/fwcmatch/README.md

 more than necessery for optimal processing then a lot of time this code will just "burn" CPU cores what is not good at all.
 So be careful with such lock-free solutions.
 You should understand what you are doing.

+## About spinlocks
+I used spinlocks a lot in the past (as the spin_mutex from Intel TBB) and you can find a lot of variants on the internet how to implement such a thing (from std::atomic_flag for example) but I'm not sure that they all work properly.
+Also I can recommend to read this: https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723 Nevertheless as I know modern implementations of std::mutex already use similar thing inside for a short waitings and I think this is enough already.